playframework/playframework/documentation/manual/releases/release26/migration26/Migration26.md

 libraryDependencies += "org.apache.tomcat" % "tomcat-servlet-api" % "8.0.33"
 ```

+### fork-run removal

+The `sbt-fork-run-plugin` will no longer be generated, as it was only needed for the now end-of-life activator utility.
+As it will no longer resolve for 2.6 it can safely be removed altogether.

 ## Request attributes

 All request objects now contain *attributes*.
 Request attributes are a replacement for request *tags*.
 Tags have now been deprecated and you should upgrade to attributes.
 Attributes are more powerful than tags; you can use attributes to store objects in requests, whereas tags only supported storing Strings.